 If either of you is finding it difficult to shed those extra kgs or tone your leg muscles, become each other’s gym buddies.
 This way you’re not only achieving a personal goal, but you’ll also have your biggest cheerleader supporting you through the journey, even on the toughest days.

 You may have one of those weird telepathic connections where you usually get to know what the other person is up to but you still need to try and surprise each other more often!
-Even if it’s tiny things like getting your wife a chocolate while coming back from work or leaving a note in their bag, it’ll be so much fun!
+Even if it’s tiny things like getting your wife chocolate while coming back from work or leaving a note in their bag, it’ll be so much fun!

-Technology, from our cell phones to our televisions, has become such an intricate part of our lives that we do not even realise how much time we’re wasting because of it.
+Technology, from our cell phones to our televisions, has become such an intricate part of our lives that we do not even realize how much time we’re wasting because of it.
 From Instagram to Netflix, we spend hours on our electronic devices even when we don’t want to!
 So try and make your bedroom a technology-free zone.
 Don’t have a television in there and leave your mobile on charge outside the bedroom.
 This will give you two the time to reconnect without the outside influences.

 We’ve established that adulthood is boring and adulting is very hard.
 So why don’t you two promise to play a little?
 I’m not talking about the dirty, bedroom type of play.
 I’m talking about the pillow fights and tickling fest kinda play.
 So let go sometimes and do silly little things that bring you joy such as talking in funny voices or pranking each other.
 Laughing will bring you two closer like nothing else